munificent/craftinginterpreters/book/a-map-of-the-territory.md

 We have applied all of the optimizations we can think of to the user's program.
 The last step is converting it to a form the machine can actually run.
-In other words **generating code**, where "code" refers to the kind of primitive assembly-like instructions a CPU runs and not the kind of "source code" a human might want to read.
+In other words **generating code** (or **codegen**), where "code" here usually refers to the kind of primitive assembly-like instructions a CPU runs and not the kind of "source code" a human might want to read.

 Finally, we are in the **back end**, descending the other side of the mountain.
 From here on out, our representation of the code becomes more and more